gosukiwi/vimo/README.md

     alias vimo="mvim -u /path/to/vimorc "

 Remember to run `:PlugInstall` the first time you open Vimo.
+You can do it in one command as such:

+    $ vimo -c PlugInstall

-Also, note that the `uninstall` binary will not work in this case, so you need to __manually uninstall if you use this setup__, which is pretty easy, just remove the `~/.vimo` and `/usr/local/bin/vimo` symlinks.
+Note that the `uninstall` binary will not work with this installation method, so you need to __manually uninstall if you use this setup__, which is pretty easy, just remove the `~/.vimo` and `/usr/local/bin/vimo` symlinks.

 # New to Vim?
 No worries!
 We have you covered.
 Check out the [Lessons](lessons/) and get up to